-The New York State (NYS) personal income tax was originally enacted in 1919, six years after the ratification of the Sixteenth Amendment to the U.S. Constitution allowed the Federal government to levy a personal income tax.
+The New York State (NYS) personal income tax (PIT) was originally enacted in 1919, six years after the ratification of the Sixteenth Amendment to the U.S. Constitution allowed the Federal government to levy a PIT.
 A top rate of 3 percent was imposed on taxable incomes above \$50,000 and remained in force until 1930.
 The present system of conformity with the Federal definition of adjusted gross income and allowing itemized deductions began in 1960.
 The tax rate schedule shifted several times during the 1970s, with the top rate peaking at 15.375 percent on taxable incomes above \$25,000.
 Subsequently, the State underwent several major tax law reforms and reductions, culminating in a top tax rate of 6.85 percent and the implementation of numerous deductions and credits.
 In May 2003, two new top brackets were added temporarily for tax years 2003 through 2005 with a maximum rate of 7.7 percent on taxable income above \$500,000.
 The State's tax rate schedule returned to 2002 law effective in 2006.
-For tax years 2009 through 2011, the top tax rate has been temporarily increased to 8.97 percent on taxable income above \$500,000 and effective tax year 2012, the top tax rate will return to 6.85 percent.
+For tax years 2009 through 2011, the top tax rate was temporarily increased to 8.97 percent on taxable income above \$500,000.
+For tax years 2012 through 2017, the PIT was reformed by lowering rates for middle income taxpayers and adding three new brackets on taxable income above \$150,000.
+Also, starting in tax year 2013, the tax brackets and standard deduction were indexed to the all urban Consumer Price Index (CPIU).